DevExpress/devextreme-demos/JSDemos/Demos/Charts/PieWithCustomStyles/description.md

-This demo shows how to implement custom patterns and gradients in the PieChart component points.
+This enables custom patterns and gradients in PieChart slices.

 ## Gradient

-Call the [registerGradient()](/Documentation/ApiReference/Common/Utils/viz/#registerGradienttype_options) method to obtain a gradient id.
+Call the [registerGradient()](/Documentation/ApiReference/Common/Utils/viz/#registerGradienttype_options) method to obtain a gradient ID.
 Specify method arguments:

 - `type`
 This method supports two gradient types: *'linear'* and *'radial'*.